jingyuli/Game-Of-Life/README.md

 Design decisions
 ==================
 One problem I ran into was adding the on click event handler for each square.
 It was difficult separating this into the model or view, because both need to be updated when the user clicks square.
-So instead, this was handled in the Board class, which serves as a controller, but in this case manipulated both the model and view.
+So instead, this was handled in the Board class.
 All other functionality was modularized into either the model or view.